 Chiles are the essence of Mexico.
 Vibrant in color and intense in flavor, they are found in many Mexican dishes.
-Chiles Rellenos a Mexican classic, feature poblano chiles stuffed with cheese, dipped in egg, then fried and served in a shining pool of tomato sauce.
+Chiles Rellenos a Mexican classic, feature poblano chiles stuffed with cheese, dipped in egg, then fried golden and served in a shining pool of tomato sauce.

 - 6 thick-walled poblano chiles